DOSS Touch Wireless Bluetooth

 - An NFC device with power can pair or communicate with non-powered NFC chips.

 - This technology can be used for purposes like making payment, gathering information, etc.

 Bluetooth and NFC technology are both wireless technology that allows devices to communicate and share transfer between them.
 Now, a question may arise as to which one is better?
 Personally, I feel this question is not that necessary, given that they function in different ways.
 Both have their unique features and distinct benefits and advantages.
 For everyday use (transferring/sharing files, data, etc.), Bluetooth technology seems to be more reliable as most of the modern gadgets have it.
 You may rely on NFC technology for sending small files such as picture or links.
 It pairs automatically and is very quick.
 In terms of future prospect, NFC technology is more promising of its ability to read or scan NFC chips, which will enable us to make payments through our phone, gather information just by scanning devices, etc. Both are brilliant technology that we can rely on from time to time.

-I recently bought Braven Brv-X which has both NFC and Bluetooth technology, although both are short-range communication technologies they can serve different purposes.
+I recently bought Braven Brv-X which in my opinion is the best waterproof bluetooth speaker, it has both NFC and Bluetooth technology.
+Although, both are short-range communication technologies they can serve different purposes.
 And despite the fact that NFC is more popular with Smartphones and Tablets it is now becoming more available with portable speakers including bluetooth shower speakers.

 What does Bluetooth & NFC Tags on Bluetooth Speakers Mean?